Topological stabilizer models on continuous variables: Topological codes from condensation in an gauge theory

 Since the string operators that create charges and fluxes commute with the Hamiltonian along the length of the string, the string operators acting along homologically trivial loops correspond to products of terms in the stabilizer group.
 In fact, the group of homologically trivial loop operators is exactly the stabilizer group of the ground space, see Eq.~\eqref{eq:R-stab-group}, and act as the identity on the ground space.
 Additionally, on a surface with nontrivial homology, string operators that act along nontrivial loops do not commute with all other such string operators, but do commute with all stabilizers.
 On a torus, for example, there exist two pairs of string operators, indexed by a real number, that obey the commutation relation

 where $i,j=1,2$.
 The ground space transforms irreducibly under the group generated by these operators, and thus we find that these string operators can be identified with displacement operators of two effective CVs, encoded in the ground space of $H_\bR$.
 The encoded CVs are not fault tolerant, however, in agreement with Refs.~\cite{Niset2009nogo,Vuillot2019toricGKP,Hanggli_2022}.
+We also note that, for this CV stabilizer code, the code distance, as defined in Section~\ref{sec: def topological codes}, vanishes in the limit of a large system size.
+This is a consequence of the fact that the logical operators are continuously parameterized.
+A product of arbitrarily small displacements around a non-contractible path can implement a nontrivial logical operator.